Frostbits-Solutions/arcpay-docs/docs/index.md

   margin: 0 auto;   /* Center the image */
   display: block;   /* Ensure it's treated as a block-level element */
   border-radius: 12px;

-  /* New properties for the transparent border */
   border: 0px solid transparent;  /* Add a 5px transparent border */
   box-shadow: 0 0 0 7px rgba(255, 255, 255, 0.2); /* Optional: Adds an outline or effect around the image */
 }